Louhc/PIP_FRI-and-DePIP_FRI/circom-compat/README.md

-This is a stripped-down version of arkwork's circom-compat.
+This is a stripped-down version of arkwork's [circom-compat](https://github.com/arkworks-rs/circom-compat).

-I removed the logic for witness handling (witness is fixed to all zeroes), and fixed certain issues.
+We removed the logic for witness handling (witness is fixed to all zeroes), and fixed certain issues.